 Dietrich Fischer–Dieskau (1925-2012) sang a lot of opera despite being best known as a lieder singer.
 This aria is particularly well suited to his voice and style.
 Fischer-Dieskau Resta immobile

-Piero Cappuccilli (1926-2005) was a major figure in mid 20th century opera except at the Met where he mysteriously appear just one time.
+Piero Cappuccilli (1926-2005) was a major figure in mid 20th century opera except at the Met where he mysteriously appeared just one time.
 Cappuccilli Resta immobile

 Sherrill Milnes (b 1935) had one of the great baritones of the past century.
 He recorded this aria when he was at the peak of his powers.
 He inserts a high A at its conclusion.
 Milnes Resta immobile